8 Job Searching Tips for Moms Going Back to Work After Divorce

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-Having personally experienced being out of the work force for several years to stay home with my children and then getting back in, I can say firsthand how unbelievably difficult the transition was.
+Having personally experienced being out of the work force for several years to stay home with my children and then getting back in, I can say how unbelievably scary it was.
 But I will say this.
-The only person who really made it unbelievably difficult was me!
+The only person who really made it unbelievably scary was me!
 I lacked self-confidence and belief in myself.
-Being a stay at home mom for awhile will do that to a person.
+Being a stay at home mom for awhile can do that to a person.

 So, how do you land a job you love that also fits your single mom lifestyle?